faheem-mfm98/polygon_generation_genetic_algorithm/README.md

 ## Visualizing the Polygon

 **draw_polygon** function is implemented to draw polygons using matplotlib.
-Only those points from the domain of points are considered whose respective chromosome index has the value 1.
+Only those points from the domain of points are considered whose respective chromosome index (gene) has the value 1.

 # Feedback